AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 # Overview
-Scene Classification using PyTorch with a serverless AWS deployment option.
+Scene Classification using PyTorch with a serverless AWS CloudFormation deployment option.
 See the uploaded PDF for experimental results.

 ## Required Libs and Environment
 * Python 3.6